 We added bees to our family homestead to support organic gardening, regenerative agriculture, and the ecosystem.
 I often tell people I’m the luckiest girl in the world, because my Dad let’s me bring home any rescued animal out to his ranch for rehabilitation and safekeeping.
 It was no exception when I asked him in the Winter of 2020 if we could start an apiary.
 Our closest neighbor is a backyard beekeeper.
 He learned bee keeping skills from a war veteran in our community.
 And while he was willing to share anything I needed to get started, he recommended I take some classes.
 So the Callahan County Beekeepers Association, membership of three, was born.

 Soooo.
-I completed a 6-month apprenticeship with Tara Chapman at Two Hives Honey and continued my studies volunteering to shadow my bee-best-friend Georgia Miguez of Sister Creek Hives, along with her mentors Les Crowder and Nathalie B. at Bee Mindful.
-Getting my hands in hives with professional beekeepers gave me confidence in understanding the ethics and responsibility of backyard...more
+I completed a 6-month apprenticeship and continued my studies volunteering to shadow my bee-best-friend Georgia Miguez of Sister Creek Hives, along with her mentors Les Crowder and Nathalie B. at Bee Mindful.
+Getting my hands in hives with professional beekeepers gave me confidence in understanding the ethics and responsibility of backyard beekeeping.
+This was not something I could have...more

 108 has long been revered as a holy number.
 In numerology, the number One stands for the Oneness of the Universe, a new beginning, and the connection of body, mind, and soul.
 The vibration of the Zero connects us to the humble emptiness of pure potential, and the frequency of the Eight aligns us with the infinity symbol of everlasting life.
 When we add these numbers up, they equal Nine, the number of the humanitarian.
 In essence, the number 108 connects us to ourselves as we are, our potential, and our highest service.
 It carries some powerful mojo.